 Some people suggest that in hiring more teachers, you lessen the chance of each child getting a good education.
 With only so many quality teachers out there, you risk lowering the quality of hire if you are required to bring more in.

-One of the most important ways in which private schools differentiate themselves from public schools is the size of each class.
-A public school may have a class filled with as many as 30 students, particularly in cities and busy urban areas.
-A private school puts greater emphasis on smaller class sizes of around 20 and often even fewer.
+A big class-size school may have a class filled with as many as 30 students.
+A small class-size school puts greater emphasis on smaller class sizes of around 20 and often even fewer.